 TGaz Editor: Change the following in Cl.
 4.3.19.19

-DMG and EDMG devices can also estimate the direction of the transmission and reception of frames, allowing for a single link positioning.
+DMG and EDMG devices can also estimate the direction of the transmission (Angle of Departure) of frames transmitted to and reception (Angle of Arrival) of frames received from a peer, allowing for estimating position using measurements obtained from frame exchanges with a peer..